Carl Zehr

 Carl Zehr (born c.
-1945) is a former politician in Ontario, Canada.
-He was the mayor of Kitchener, Ontario from 1997 to 2014.
+1945) is a retired Canadian politician.
+He served as the mayor of Kitchener from 1997 to 2014.
 Prior to that he was a city councillor from 1985 to 1994.
-As of 2014, he was the longest-serving mayor in Kitchener.
+As of 2025, he was the longest-serving mayor in Kitchener.
 He was a member of the Large Urban Mayors' Caucus of Ontario and served as its chair in 1999.
 He was also a member of the Big City Mayors Caucus (Canada) from 1997 to 2014.

 Background

-Zehr was born in Baden, Ontario and is a graduate of Rockway Mennonite Collegiate in Kitchener.
+Zehr was born in Baden, Ontario, and is a graduate of Rockway Mennonite Collegiate in Kitchener.
 His first job was in the accounting office of the Kitchener-Waterloo Hospital.
 He has served as a member of the board of numerous Kitchener area organizations: the Kitchener-Wilmot Hydro Board, the University of Waterloo, Centre in the Square, and Kitchener Housing Inc.

 Zehr is a Certified General Accountant, a member and past chair of the Certified General Accountants of Ontario, and a fellow (FCGA) of the Certified General Accountants Association of Canada.
 In 1991 he received the Ivy Thomas Award, which is bestowed upon an Ontario CGA who has achieved provincial recognition for outstanding public service or charitable involvement, including humanitarian acts.
 Zehr is also the 2006 recipient of the Ontario Pharmacist Association Visionary Award, and a Paul P. Harris Fellow of the Rotary Club of Kitchener, in recognition of service to the community and club.
 Zehr appeared in a cameo role episode 2, season 1 of CTV's Dan for Mayor.